ssanj/babyloncandle/posts/2017-07-02-working-with-arrows-in-scala.md

 > The Arrow class represents another abstraction of computation, in a similar vein to Monad and Applicative.
 However, unlike Monad and Applicative, whose types only reflect their output, the type of an Arrow computation reflects both its input and output.
 Arrows generalize functions: if arr is an instance of Arrow, a value of type b `arr` c can be thought of as a computation which takes values of type b as input, and produces values of type c as output.
 In the (->) instance of Arrow this is just a pure function; in general, however, an arrow may represent some sort of “effectful” computation

-In [Cats](http://typelevel.org/cats/) the [Arrow typeclass](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/arrow/Arrow.scala#L8) is defined with the type constructor F which has two type holes:
+In [Cats](http://typelevel.org/cats/) the [Arrow typeclass](https://github.com/typelevel/cats/blob/series/0.8.x/core/src/main/scala/cats/arrow/Arrow.scala#L8) is defined with the type constructor F which has two type holes:

 ```{.scala .scrollx}
 Arrow[F[_, _]] //simplified
 ```

-These two type holes correspond to the input and output types of the Arrow.
-F can be any type constructor that takes two types and performs a mapping between them.
-A __scala.Function1__ is an example of F, as is the __Kleisli Arrow__ we saw in previous articles.
+These two type holes correspond to the input and output types of the Arrow respectively. __F__ can be any type constructor that takes two types and performs a mapping between them.
+A __scala.Function1__ is an example of __F__, as is the __Kleisli Arrow__ we saw in previous articles.
 It might be helpful to think of Arrows as simple functions from one type to another for the moment.

 Lets now go through some of the functions defined on Arrow and how they are used.
 For the remainder of the article lets assume that the type constructor supplied to Arrow is a [__scala.Function1__](http://www.scala-lang.org/api/current/scala/Function1.html):